-Pupils are able to change their reading book each week.
+In Year Five, pupils are able to change their reading book each week.
 Parents can support their child's learning through reading and discussing the books daily, and by giving children the opportunity to visit the local library to read about and research our topics.

 In line with the weekly theme, there is regular homework, which consists of Maths and English tasks, and occasional project work linked to our topic.